BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_3_Using_CSV_in_Scripts.md

 # 9.3: Using CSV in Scripts

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
+> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 `nLockTime` and `OP_CHECKLOCKTIMEVERIFY` (or CLTV) are just one side of the timelock equation.
 On the other side are `nSequence` and `OP_CHECKSEQUENCEVERIFY`, which can be used to check against relative times rather than absolute times.

-> **VERSION WARNING:** CSV became available with Bitcoin Core 0.12.1, in spring 2016.
+> :warning: **VERSION WARNING:** CSV became available with Bitcoin Core 0.12.1, in spring 2016.

 ## Understand nSequence